zhaojunlucky/java-learn/docs/basic/basic.md

 ## Basic Characters

-Java or Java platforms have some features which differ from C/C++, for example.
+Java or Java platforms have some features which differ from other languages, for example.

 * GC
   In C/C++, we need to manually manage the memory, and we may get memory leaks, illegal pointers during the application runtime, which is painful for many beginners.